Close Menu

 HIRE US TO CHECK THE STATUS OF YOUR CASE & WIN BENEFITS

-It is always our goal to win benefits for our clients.
-Your future ability to pay your bills, for yourself and your family, relies upon the results of your SSDI and SSI case.
-Additionally, your ability to receive Medicaid and also Medicare depends upon whether you win your case.
-Learn more about Medicaid benefits.
+It is always our goal to win SSD benefits for our clients.
+Your future ability to pay your bills, for yourself and your family, relies upon the results of your case.
+Additionally, your ability to receive Medicaid benefits and also Medicare depends upon whether you win your case.
+Learn about Medicaid benefits.
 Medicare benefits are a form of health insurance that helps pay your medical bills.
-Learn more information about Medicare benefits.
+Learn information about Medicare benefits.

 You need to hire an SSD attorney with experience.
-We bring 30 years of legal experience to your benefit case.
-For example, Dianna Cannon has been helping people win their benefits for over thirty years.
+We bring 30 years of legal experience to your case.
+For example, Dianna Cannon has been helping people win their benefits for 34 years.
 Brett Bunkall and Andria Summers also have many years of legal experience winning SSDI cases.
-Additionally, our legal staff also has years of experience helping clients collect their records and win benefits.
+Additionally, our legal staff also has experience helping clients collect their records and win benefits.

 One thing you may not know is that we are able to help you with your benefits no matter where you live.
 For example, we represent clients in Utah and Nevada.
-If you need to know more about winning Utah SSDI benefits, then read here.
-Likewise, learn more about Nevada SSD and SSI benefits.
+Learn about winning Utah SSDI benefits.
+Likewise, learn about Nevada SSD and SSI benefits.
 We also have clients in Idaho, Colorado, and California.
-Learn more about Idaho SSDI benefits.
-Also, learn more about filing for California SSDI benefits.
+Learn about Idaho SSDI benefits.
+Also, learn how to file for California SSDI benefits.

 Facebook Twitter LinkedIn